 Step 4: Weigh the available options

 There are typically four courses of action following a ransomware attack: Pay the ransom, attempt to remove the malware yourself, call in a data recovery company, or wipe the infected systems and reinstall.
-Each of these options has its benefits and limitations, though most IT experts caution against paying the restoration fee as there is no guarantee you’ll get your data back.
+Each option has its benefits and limitations, though most IT experts caution against paying the restoration fee as there is no guarantee you’ll get your data back.
 Since information loss is considered the most expensive component of cyber attacks, according to Accenture, it’s important to select a recovery plan that reduces the chances of large-scale data loss.
 Planning will include creating a reliable backup policy.
-The recovery process will consist of a recent restore point when your files are encrypted by ransomware.
+The recovery process will consist of a recent restore point before your files were encrypted by ransomware.